tylertreat/BoomFilters/README.md

 )

 func main() {
-    // We can also use boom.NewUnstableBloomFilter for the SBF variant. bf := boom.NewBloomFilter(1000, 0.01)
+    // We could also use boom.NewUnstableBloomFilter or boom.NewPartitionedBloomFilter.
+    bf := boom.NewBloomFilter(1000, 0.01)

     bf.Add([]byte(`a`))